Mansi232323/Mansi232323/README.md

 Mentee: #GDSC-IGDTUW '22 - Active participant and learner in the Google Developer Student Club at IGDTUW.

-First Position in ADZAP competition and Slogan Writing competition (9th Standard).
+First Position in the ADZAP competition and the Slogan Writing competition (9th Standard).

 Dance: Participated in the Inter-College Solo Western Dance Competition at IGDTUW '23, organized by Hypnotics (Dance Society).